-A ratings system also allows users to vote on how impactful or relevant insights are to them personally.
-This means that insights can not only be sorted by date or alphabetically, but also based on how impactful the topic is seen to be by the Future Agenda audience in general.
+All results are presented in a clean and effective way to further enhance the user experience.
+Users can collate insights for offline use, and can organise them using a drag and drop interface.
+These insights can then be downloaded as a customised, self-contained document.
+A ratings system also allows users to vote on how impactful or relevant insights are to them.
+This means that insights can be sorted based on how impactful the topic is seen to be by the audience, as well as by date and alphabetically.

 A fully bespoke and streamlined CMS (Content Management System) allows for easy updates whilst delivering the web pages at high speed.
-This has the benefit of fast perceived page loads for the user and potentially higher rankings in Google.
+This has the benefit of fast perceived page loads for the user and higher rankings in Google.

-The nonprofit website design also incorporates other UX flourishes such as parallax scrolling, retina (HD) images, and custom web font typography.
+The fully responsive website was accessible via desktop, mobile devices and on the latest web browsers.
+The design also incorporates other UX features such as parallax scrolling, retina (HD) images, and custom web font typography.